tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 Things to note here:
 - The `volumes` and `volumeMounts` in lines 12-14 and 19/20 or 11-13 and 18/19 respectively show you that the `sqlpod-acstor` pod uses the ACS PVC and the `sqlpod-azdisk` uses the Azure Disk PVC.
-- The `podAntiAffinity` parts (lines 29-39 or 28-38 respectively) make sure that the two pods end up on different nodes, so that they don't interfere with each other.
+- The `podAntiAffinity` parts (lines 29-39 or 28-38 respectively) make sure that the two pods end up on different nodes so that they don't interfere with each other.
 If you want to learn more about the concept, check the [docs][affinity].
-This allowed me to run the tests in parallel, so that the overall runtime was more or less half than if I had done them sequentially.
-If tests run for a day and then you found out that you made a mistake, that is pretty annoying...
+This allowed me to run the tests in parallel so that the overall runtime was more or less half than if I had done them sequentially.
+If tests run for a day, and then you find out that you made a mistake, that is pretty annoying...
 - You can also spot the `tobiasfenster/mssql-with-sqlpackage:2022-latest` image being used in line 17 or line 16 respectively.
-This is just a small addition to the standard MS SQL image which brings in the `sqlpackage` tool used to restore bacpacs.
+This is just a small addition to the standard MS SQL image, which brings in the `sqlpackage` tool used to restore bacpacs.
 This uses a [simplified version][dockerfile] of a Dockerfile created by [Markus Lippert][ml].
 Far away from production-ready, but sufficient for this test.

 After applying those objects, I connected to the containers with `kubectl exec` as explained in the `fio` tests above and did the following preparation.
 I am only showing the ACS version, but the Azure Disk version works basically identically, just with the different mount path: